One study says it does by as much as 42%, as “pregnancy brain” may contribute to more errors behind the wheel when expecting

 As an auto accident attorney, the part that most resonates with the actual cases that I litigate involved fatigue.
 Fatigue has been equated to drunk driving, in terms of impaired judgment, impaired decision-making, and impaired motor skills.
 Driver fatigue figures prominently in many of the serious trucking wreck cases that I am involved in as an attorney when I review the driver logs and hours of service and find a fatigued driver behind the wheel.

-Indeed, the U.S. Secretary of Transportation has even stated that trucker fatigue is a “leading factor” in the nearly 4,000 truck accident fatalities every year.
+Indeed, the U.S. Secretary of Transportation has even stated that truck driver fatigue is a “leading factor” in the nearly 4,000 truck accident fatalities every year.

 It makes sense that it carries over to women who are pregnant and who are experiencing interrupted sleep.